johnbreau/angular-electron/README.md

 ## Build

-From root directory run `npm run electron`
+To run as application: From root directory run `npm run electron` To run in browser: From root directory run `npm start`

 ## Electron APIs